RebootJeff/rebootjeff.github.io/source/_posts/2013-10-14-hackr-diary-week-3-backbone.markdown

 **Quick tip:** I learned a tactic for dealing with low brain energy.
 When I'm tired of analyzing software architecture decisions or concocting algorithms, I can give myself a productive break by switching to CSS work.
 Changing gears from program development to applying styles and designing layouts works wonders to give certain parts of my brain a rest while exercising others.

-Most Hack Reactor assignements come with some pre-written code, but they often come devoid of any interesting visuals so that you can practice CSS skills.
+Most Hack Reactor assignments come with some pre-written code, but they often come devoid of any interesting visuals so that you can practice CSS skills.

 ### Bower